dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 are so special, yet can be fragile -- and because these virtues contribute to stability and the possibility of benevvolent livelihoods -- then it's important for those who exemplify the right virtues to accrue influence.
-It's often difficult for people from 15-30 in America to understand some policies because there are some things you won't understand until you've had specific life experiences.
-Some of those experiences include graduation from higher education or disease or dealing with the reality of one's own mortality or the death of someone you were close to.
+It's often difficult for people from ages 15 through 30 in America to understand some policies because there are some things you won't understand until you've had specific life experiences.
+Plato famously wrote in The Republic that a society should be governed by the older generation and this is why.
+Some of these experiences include graduation from higher education or disease or dealing with the reality of one's own mortality or the death of someone you were close to.
 A great example is having and raising children.
 There are things you just won't understand in life until